Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 **These adapters have been reported to work well in S-Video mode, but Composite has problems with artifacting.**

 Another alternative is the [Axunworks converter](https://www.axunworks.com/RGB-to-Composite-S-Video-p341706.html).
 It requires using a VGA-to-BNC cable with BNC-to-RCA adapters and most likely also suffers from artifacting in Composite [(forum thread)](https://shmups.system11.org/viewtopic.php?f=6&t=63452&start=270).
+Some other options reported to work well are converters from seller "wakabavideo" and "Keene Scart to S-Video" brand on ebay.

 ### Custom YC (S-Video / Composite) Cores
 These requirements are for cores that natively output s-video / composite directly from the core.
 The current cores generate two signals that use the existing RGB pins, where the luma (Brightness) uses the green output and the chroma (Color) uses the red output.